Thermalization without detailed balance: population oscillations in the absence of coherences

-In this letter, we study the thermalization of a non-degenerate N-level open system that VDB.
-We show that the VDB enables different types of dynamics, which include decaying oscillations of the population levels and unique Liouvillian exceptional points (LEPs) \cite{minganti2019quantum}.
+In this letter, we use the Lindblad equation to study the thermalization of a non-degenerate N-level open quantum system that violates DB.
+We show that the VDB enables different types of dynamics that are absent for systems that keep DB, and therefore, they were unknown in the context of thermalization.
+The new thermalization dynamics are oscillatory decay and polynomial decay.
+The latter is produced by the presence of novel Liouvillian exceptional points (LEPs) \cite{minganti2019quantum} in the rate equations.
 We show that the resulting dynamics depends on the balance between the strength of two types of processes that the system undergoes simultaneously: relaxation and a tendency to oscillate in close loops along energy state populations.
-As we explain below, the latter process is favored at high temperatures and strong VDB, and is generally absent in thermalization dynamics because it requires the VDB.
+As we explain below, the latter process is favored at high temperatures and strong VDB.

 LEPs have been widely studied in settings with an external driving \cite{am2015exceptional,am2016parameter} or in the presence of multiple baths \cite{khandelwal2021signatures, minganti2019quantum} and have been shown to accelerate relaxation dynamics \cite{zhou2023accelerating}.
 Here, we find LEPs in a different scenario: an open quantum system without driving and interacting with a single thermal bath.
-To the best of our knowledge, this is the first example of LEPs in an equilibrium setup at non-zero temperatures.
-The LEPs in our system are a consequence of the VDB and they set a temperature, $T_{EP}$, where there is a sharp transition from an exponential to an oscillatory decay to the thermal state (see Fig. \ref{fig:freq}).
+To the best of our knowledge, this is the first work on LEPs effects on thermalization in an equilibrium setup at non-zero temperatures.
+The LEPs in our system are a consequence of the VDB and they set a temperature, $T_{EP}$, where there is a sharp transition from a non-oscillatory to an oscillatory decay to the thermal state.

-Although energy level oscillations can be found in several systems, they are either damped at high temperatures \cite{daniel2013damping} or require quantum coherences (in the eigenbasis of the system Hamiltonian) \cite{leggett1987dynamics}.
+Although energy level oscillations can be found in several systems, they are damped at high temperatures \cite{daniel2013damping} and require quantum coherences (in the eigenbasis of the system Hamiltonian) \cite{leggett1987dynamics}.
+The connection between population oscillations and quantum coherences has been considered as a signature of quantumness in a wide range of fields such as open quantum systems \cite{dodin2024population}, quantum thermodynamic \cite{mitchison_coherence-assisted_2015}, quantum biology \cite{engel2007evidence} and quantum transport \cite{timmer2023plasmon}.
 The oscillations we study are different for two fundamental reasons: i) They do not require quantum coherences between energy levels; ii) they arise only at $T>T_{EP}$ because they require the injection of energy that can only be provided by a high-temperature bath.
-Experimental detection of these oscillations may be simpler because it reduces the necessity to cool down the system.

 Finally, we study the thermalization of a toy model composed of a single electron tunneling among three quantum dots in the presence of a magnetic field \cite{delgado_theory_2007}.
 This model allows us to derive analytically the required physical conditions for decaying oscillations.
 Moreover, in this model, we show that \emph{the VDB introduces an energy scale}, $\mathcal{E}_{VDB},$ that determines the regime of oscillatory behavior at high temperatures.